 The associated AP shall transmit an TBD response frame to the non-AP STA, after the AP is no longer serving the non-AP STA in the DPS mode.

+(#3649)37.9.1.2 AP’s DPS enabling and disabling

+(#2120, 2417) A UHR AP that has dot11UHRDPSSupported equal to 1 shall set the DPS Support subfield to 1 in the UHR Capabilities element in Management frames that it transmits.
+Otherwise the UHR AP shall set the DPS Support field to 0.
 A UHR AP that has dot11UHRDPSSupported equal to 1 and that has enabled its DPS mode is called a DPS AP.

 An AP may enable its DPS mode only under TBD conditions.
 A DPS AP shall have value 1 in its transmitted DPS Enabled field to announce that it has enabled DPS and 0 otherwise.
 The mechanism for enablement/disablement of DPS by an AP is TBD.

+(#3649)37.9.1.3 Operation of DPS STA and DPS assisting STA

-A DPS STA is either a DPS non-AP STA or a DPS mobile AP.
-It is TBD whether an AP that is not a Mobile AP may be a DPS AP or not.
+A DPS STA is either a DPS non-AP STA or a DPS mobile AP. (#782, 3803)

-The DPS operation allows a DPS STA to operate in lower capability (LC) mode and to transition to higher capability (HC) mode upon reception of an ICF [TBD] transmitted by its associated DPS assisting STA.
-The DPS STA in higher capability (HC) mode transitions back to the LC mode under TBD conditions.
+(#3023)DPS operation allows a DPS STA to operate in LC (#98) mode and to transition to HC (#98, 3406) mode upon reception of an ICF transmitted by its associated DPS assisting STA. (#1400, 3146, 3681, 3682, 3683) If a mobile DPS AP has padding requirement to transit from LC mode to the HC mode, its associated STA shall use BSRP GI3 as the ICF to solicit the AP’s switch from the LC mode to the HC mode.
+If a mobile DPS AP has no padding requirement to transit from LC mode to the HC mode, its associated STA shall use one of RTS and BSRP GI3 as the ICF to solicit the AP’s switch from the LC mode to the HC mode.
+If at least one of the STA(s) addressed by an DPS assisting AP’s ICF has padding requirement to transit from LC mode to the HC mode, the AP shall use one of the MU-RTS and BSRP Trigger frame as the ICF to solicit the STA’s switch from the LC mode to the HC mode.
+If there is no DPS STA addressed by an DPS assisting AP’s ICF that has padding requirement to transit from LC mode to the HC mode, the AP shall use one of the RTS (under the condition of single TXOP responder), MU-RTS and BSRP Trigger frame as the ICF to solicit the STA’s switch from the LC mode to the HC mode.
+A(#3024) DPS STA in the HC(#98, 3406, 2420) mode shall follow the eMLSR’s rule of switching back to listening mode to transition back to the LC mode(#3804, 2129).